UMM-CSci-3601/intro-to-git/docs/MERGE_CONFLICTS.md

 a safety measure.
 So, you'll need to bring your branches up to date before merging your pull requests.

-In general you want to keep your branch up-to-date with any changes that have been merged into `main` as much as you can.
+In general you want to keep your branch as up-to-date with `main` as possible, merging changed from `main` into your branch as often as you can.
 The longer you wait to merge changes in from `main`, the harder it will be and the more likely it is that you'll have merge conflicts when you do.

-Branches that get really disconnected from `main` often get abandoned because merging that work in just becomes too much hassle, and lots of potentially good work has been "lost" that way.
+Branches that get really disconnected from `main` often get abandoned because merging that work in just becomes too much hassle, and lots of potentially good work gets "lost" that way.

-In the next section we'll go over the mechanics of getting your branch up to do with `main`.
+In the next section we'll go over the mechanics of getting your branch up to date with `main`.

 ## How to deal with merge conflicts